 No. Women's Center services are available to all faculty, staff, and students of Virginia Tech.
 While we do not provide ongoing services to those not affiliated with the university, we are happy to help those individuals get connected with community resources.

 What are your hours and where are you located?

 The Center is open from 8AM to 5PM Monday through Friday.
 Housed in 206 Washington street, our unique physical space includes a conference room and a library for students, staff and faculty to use for meetings and activities.
 Our rooms are available to use after hours, please contact the Women’s Center’s Office Manager to reserve a room.

 How do I access the support and advocacy services you provide?

-To schedule an appointment you can email us at firstname.lastname@example.org or call us 540-231-7806 Monday through Friday, 8am to 5pm, to schedule an appointment with a counselor.
-If you need to speak to someone immediately and the Women’s Center is closed, please contact the Women’s Resource Center of the NRV 24 –hour hotline at 540-639-1123.
+To schedule an appointment you can email us at firstname.lastname@example.org or call us 540-231-7806 Monday through Friday, 8AM to 5PM, to schedule an appointment with a counselor.
+If you need to speak to someone immediately and the Women’s Center is closed, please call the Women’s Resource Center of the NRV 24–hour hotline at 540-639-1123.